New to Bounty?

 How were you able to help new parents Karl and Jasmine Stefanovic and Married At First Sight’s Cameron Merchant and Jules Robinson?

 They wanted to establish a consistent routine.
 At the time neither babies were able to self-settle so we worked on that.
-I did home visits and worked with them for a two-week period after their consult.
+I did home visits and worked with both sets of parents for a two-week period after their consult.

 Tell us about your new course for newborns?